Kerry blasts Venezuela's 'egregious behaviour'

-US Secretary of State John Kerry on Wednesday blasted the Venezuelan government`s "egregious behaviour" and promised the speedy implementation of recent sanctions against the crisis-hit country.
+US Secretary of State John Kerry has blasted the Venezuelan government's "egregious behavior" and promised the speedy implementation of recent sanctions against the crisis-hit country.

-Washington: US Secretary of State John Kerry on Wednesday blasted the Venezuelan government`s "egregious behaviour" and promised the speedy implementation of recent sanctions against the crisis-hit country.
+Washington: US Secretary of State John Kerry has blasted the Venezuelan government's "egregious behavior" and promised the speedy implementation of recent sanctions against the crisis-hit country.

-Speaking at a US Senate Committee on Foreign Relations, Kerry said Venezuelan President Nicolas Maduro`s regime had made a series of "wrong choices" in its handling of anti-government protests, as well as its clampdown on opposition leaders over claims of a US-backed coup plot.
+Speaking at a US Senate Committee on Foreign Relations yesterday, Kerry said Venezuelan President Nicolas Maduro's regime had made a series of "wrong choices" in its handling of anti-government protests, as well as its clampdown on opposition leaders over claims of a US-backed coup plot.

 "Venezuela keeps moving in the wrong direction and making the wrong choices," Kerry said.
 "The answer is the sanctions are being implemented right now as fast as possible."